cliosight/Docs/README.md

 Live stats on a landing page

 ## Using Reports in Jupyter Notebook <a name="jupyter"></a>
 Basic python coding can be used to test and train machine learning models using free and open-source datasets from various platforms, such as Kaggle.
 These are typically downloaded as CSV files and stored locally on the VM where Jupyter is installed or accessed remotely.
 They are processed, split, or merged according to the requirements.
-The results of analysis tasks are plotted on a graph using libraries like matplotlib and seaborn.
+The results of analysis tasks can be dumped as a CSV file or plotted on a graph using libraries like matplotlib and seaborn.
 Alternatively, reports from different datasources in one or more Cliosight accounts can be used for such data analysis and visualization.
 The results of subsequent operations can be pushed back to various datasources as new reports or as additional records for existing reports.
 This makes creation, updation and sharing of private datasets more secure for collaborative applications.

 ## Ensuring Trustworthiness <a name="trust"></a> (WIP)